phalcon/documentation/docs/db-layer.md

 ```

 ### Binding
 Bound parameters are also supported.
-Although there is a minimal performance impact by using bound parameters, you are highly encouraged to use this methodology to eliminate the possibility of your code being subject to SQL injection attacks.
+Although there is a minimal performance impact by using bound parameters, you are highly encouraged to use this methodology so as to eliminate the possibility of your code being subject to SQL injection attacks.
 Both string and positional placeholders are supported.

 ```php
 <?php